 Zeroconf / Bonjour

-Zeroconf is not mandatory on your computer to use Poppy robots, but we will assume it is installed.
-It is more convenient and readable for the documentation.
+Zeroconf is not mandatory on your computer to use Poppy robots, it is strongly recommended, and the documentation will assume it is installed.
+Otherwise replace all poppy.local occurrences by the IP address of the robot given by your router.

 You have to install Bonjour print services for Windows (yes, it is an Apple software).